Taking the MCAT diagnostic test is essential before you begin studying for the MCAT. It’s a key launching point as you embark on your MCAT journey.

 Understand how much time needed for MCAT prep varies from person to person.
 It depends on factors like your prior knowledge, study habits, and how intensely you study.
 Some need more time, while others can do it faster.
 Think of it as choosing the right-sized suit - it should fit you perfectly.

-Overall, when you take an MCAT practice test matters.
-You’ll want to finish your prerequisite coursework, take the test early to understand your starting point, and plan your study time based on what works best for you.
+Overall, taking an MCAT practice test matters.
+You’ll want to finish your prerequisite coursework, take the test early to understand your starting point and plan your study time based on what works best for you.
 This approach sets you up for effective and successful MCAT preparation.

 But here's the truth: this extended duration isn't just about testing your knowledge; it's about testing your endurance.
 Think of it as a practice run for a marathon.
 Managing your time efficiently within this timeframe is crucial for the actual MCAT.